 - Tribal NSR Permitting in Region 9

-- Pending and Issued Tribal NSR Permits in Region 9
+- Pending and Completed Tribal NSR Actions

 EPA has authority to issue Non-attainment New Source Review Permits (major non-attainment NSR) and minor New Source Review permits (minor NSR) on Tribal Lands under 40 CFR 49.
 Note that EPA issues Prevention of Significant Deterioration permits under 40 CFR 52.21 on Tribal Lands as well.
 For a listing of PSD permits, view Prevention of Significant Deterioration (PSD) Permits Issued by Region 9.

 - About Tribal Minor New Source Review (NSR) Permitting

 - Minor NSR Thresholds

 - Application Forms